collaborative projects for schools

 Each project should be individually assessed in conjunction with your arts practitioner to ensure the safety of students and that the desired outcome is achieved.

 - We can run a competition where the children design various elements of the mural, these are then judged and the winner’s designs would be incorporated into a mural (pretty much as they have drawn them).
-In this case, I would normally include elements not designed by the children for the purposes of presenting a finished piece.
+In this case, we would normally include elements not designed by the children for the purposes of presenting a finished piece.
 The winners can also be involved in the painting of the mural if location allows and we can provide certificates for the winning entries.
 This example is exactly that, the tree has white circles which house the designs of the winners and runners up.

 - We can design a mural where every child has the opportunity to add their mark into the mural.
 So younger ones can add a hand print, older ones can add flowers or something similar.
 Clearly the finished mural will have a different look but, that is sometimes the desired effect.
+This mural was created by a group of 8-11 year olds with very different abilities, but the simple colour palette and guidance has produced a coherent mural.

 - Lastly, we can either hold a competition or create a design and the winners will actually paint the mural with me under supervision.
 This usually works better when the children are 8 years and above.
 Children will need to be dressed appropriately, and will paint in small groups with additional supervision from school staff.
 This one involved them just filling in coloured areas with plain paint.
 Lines can be redefined where necessary.